 Contact your nearest school’s guidance counselor or your district administrators to find out what opportunities are available.
 Also, look at the many nonprofits that work with schools.

 UNICEF has enlisted help from trick-or-treaters since 1950.
 Using the iconic orange boxes to collect donations, kids of all ages can help raise funds for UNICEF.
 Donations are used to help provide immunizations, education, healthcare, safe water, and more for kids in 190 countries.
-Order a box before the cutoff date in October to get it in time for Halloween.
 Donations can be submitted year-round to support the campaign.